di37/research-paper-analysis-assistant/README.md

-# Research Paper Analysis Assistant
+# AI powered - Research Paper Analyst

 This application uses the Gemini model to provide in-depth analysis of research papers (in PDF format).
 By leveraging Gemini’s extended context window—capable of handling up to 2 million tokens—this tool can retain and reference large sections of a research paper at once, enabling a more comprehensive understanding and more accurate responses to user queries.